threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/movement.md

 ![](images/movement/reach_for_move.gif)

-You might want the Wheelchair Replicant to hold a pose with its arms while walking (for example, if it is [holding an object](arm_articulation_2.md)).
+You might want the Wheelchair Replicant to hold a pose with its arms while moving (for example, if it is [holding an object](arm_articulation_2.md)).
 If so, you can set the optional parameter `reset_arms=False`:

 ```python
 from tdw.controller import Controller